dreamcatcher-tech/network/Inbox/2025-08-17 2103 agent clipboard for tools as well.md

 be nice if the mcp server could read the disk state to know what was the mcp state of other clients ?

+the resource list is really just for the UI to understand what is happening ? they aren't really for the bots to interact with, other than to provide a handle for moving things around lightly.

+how does cd and navigation work ? are these just toolsets ?

+can present ui interrogation panels that also have auto complete on the file and branch browsing ? you start typing and it auto completes for you ? might present some full options based on ai guessing.